 The house was surrounded and some members of the party entered.
 There was a trap door in the kitchen leading to a cellar and Corporal John Garnet Wolseley Biggs of the Mounted Police pulled it up, and with a lighted lantern went down the steps.
 His first survey disclosed no sign of life, but as his eyes became accustomed to the gloom, he observed a lumber cribbing around the cellar about the height of a man's head.
 Some of the earth had fallen away behind the cribbing, leaving one or two cavities, which might make good hiding places, and Biggs decided to investigate.

-He was climbing over the boards when he saw Cashel crouching in a corner, taking aim at him with a revolver.
+He was climbing over the boards when he saw Cashel crouching in a corner, aiming at him with a revolver.
 Instantly the intrepid Mountie threw his lantern at him and retreated up the cellar stairs followed by a succession of shots.

 Cashel was called upon to come out and surrender or the place would be burned about his ears.
 At first, there was no response.
 Hay was collected and piled about the house and a match was being applied when the fugitive emerged and gave himself up.
 He was conducted back to his cell and in due course paid the penalty of his crime.